Boulder - Wonderland

 Special Notes:

-• The entire front range is on the lee side of the Rocky Mountains and we depend on anabatic mountain flow to make a bubble of east wind we can fly in.
+The entire front range is on the lee side of the Rocky Mountains and we depend on anabatic mountain flow to make a bubble of east wind we can fly in.
 You must understand how to use our wind tools and don't get caught in west winds coming down the mountains.
+Flying in the Lee explains these hazards and how to mitigate the risks.

 South Wonderland Lake Launch Access